-If you are sending your 2020 ballot through U.S. Embassy Manama, ballots can be dropped off at our blue Dropbox located next to the Visitor’s parking lot.
+Ballots can be dropped off at our blue Dropbox located next to the Visitor’s parking lot.
 The box is secured, emptied daily Sunday-Thursday and ballots can be dropped off at any time.
 Do not drop off a ballot without first placing it in a sealed, properly addressed envelope with correct U.S. postage or in a postage paid envelope available for download at FVAP.gov.
-We recommend all ballots be delivered to U.S. Embassy Manama as soon as possible, but no later than October 13, 2020.
+As we cannot guarantee that ballots will arrive in the United States on time to meet local election officials’ requirements, we urge eligible voters to submit voting materials at least two weeks before any deadlines.

 Your vote counts!
 Did you know that many U.S. elections for the House and Senate have been decided by a margin smaller than the number of ballots cast by absentee voters?
 All states are required to count every absentee ballot as long as it is valid and reaches local election officials by the absentee ballot receipt deadline.